Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Quantum Chaos and Entanglement

 \subsection{Quantum Chaos}

 In the following, we demonstrate that the Hamiltonian's symmetry alone is sufficient to classify the associated random matrix ensemble, even when the random coupling distributions are modified.
 We then analyze the spectral form factor (SFF).
 In a quantum chaotic model, the SFF typically exhibits a characteristic dip-ramp-plateau structure \cite{Cotler:2016fpe}.
 Initially, destructive interference between energy levels causes the SFF to decrease (the dip).
 As time evolves, the SFF displays a linear ramp, reflecting correlations among energy levels, before finally reaching a plateau, indicating the saturation of correlations.
-Our study shows that non-Gaussian disorder extends the linear ramp's timescale, delaying the plateau's onset.
+Our study shows that non-Gaussian disorder extends the timescale of the linear ramp, delaying the onset of the plateau.
 At the same time, the inclusion of a bulk fermion mass shortens the plateau timescale.
 These shifts in the long-range spectral correlations provide a way to probe both non-Gaussian disorder effects and bulk fermion mass contributions.